 Additionally, our moral conviction manipulation was only successful at actually changing perceived moral conviction in for the topic of UHC.
 This is indicative of either a significant difference in perspective on the topic of UHC as compared to capital punishment or AI, or that a different moral conviction manipulation may be more appropriate for further research on the matter.
 Regarding moral conviction, one extremely interesting finding is that greater utilitarian and deontological orientation were associated with moral conviction in opposite directions.
 Moral conviction can be defined as “the perception that one’s feelings about a given attitude object are based on one’s beliefs about right and wrong”.
-In comparisoin, deontological orientation is defined as ‘ethical rules clearly distinguish right from wrong’ and utilitarian orientation can be defined as ‘consequences are what distinguishes right from wrong’.
+In comparison, deontological orientation is defined as ‘ethical rules clearly distinguish right from wrong’ and utilitarian orientation can be defined as ‘consequences are what distinguishes right from wrong’.
 Given that both moral axis (deontology and utilitarianism) are focused on what determines ‘right from wrong’, definitionally, greater orientation on both of these axis should plausibly be associated with greater moral conviction as a whole.
 However, we find in our study that greater deontological orientation is actually associated with decreased moral conviction, whereas greater utilitarian orientation is associated with increased moral conviction.
 Further research unpacking the mechanics behind this unexpected relationship is needed.

+Appendix Stuff

+Before examining the hypotheses, we examined whether participants differed in openness to belief change on the three topics.
+A one-way ANOVA revealed that there was a statistically significant difference in openness to belief change (F (2, 1470) = 37.44, p < .001).
+A post hoc Tukey test showed that all three of our topics had significant differences in baseline openness to belief change at p < .05.
+Compared to our exploratory analysis from Study 2, we replicated the result that support for UHC is seen as significantly more open to belief change than the topic of capital punishment.
+Additionally, we see significant differences for openness to belief change regarding AI in the workplace, which we did not see for our other two topics in Study 2 (climate change and exercise).

+We also compared ratings of familiarity across the three topics, and a one-way ANOVA revealed that there was a significant main effect of topic familiarity (F (2, 1470) = 132.7, p < .001).
+A post hoc Tukey test showed that all three of our topics had significant differences in topic familiarity at p < .05.
+We found that, contrary to a-priori expectations, our study sample self-reported the greatest familiarity with the topic of AI in the workplace, less familiarity with capital punishment, and even less with UHC.
+Qualitatively, the mean score for AI familiarity falls firmly in the range of ‘moderately’ familiar, which is unexpected, given the relative novelty of the field of AI as a whole (as compared to universal health care, or capital punishment, which has been in existence for decades).